 There are several options for places to stay in and around Castle Combe with Bed and Breakfasts, self-catering properties and inns.
 It is also within easy reach of Chippenham and Corsham, and not far away from the M4 motorway.

-Look out for tours that include Castle Combe including Mad Max Tours which include the village as part of a wider Wiltshire tour.
+Look out for tours that include Castle Combe including Mad Max Tours and Around and About Bath which both include the village as part of a wider Wiltshire tour.